darrelllong/darrelllong.github.io/index.md

 Sydney](https://www.uts.edu.au), the Center for Communications Research, the [United States Naval Postgraduate School](https://www.nps.edu), and is Professor *ad Honorem* de la [Universidad Católica del Uruguay](https://ucu.edu.uy/es).
-He is an Associate Member of the European Organization for Nuclear Research ([CERN](https://home.cern)).
+He was an Associate Member of the European Organization for Nuclear Research ([CERN](https://home.cern)).

 He has broad research interests in many areas of mathematics and science, and in